Film: On the Waterfront

 - Big Bad: Mr. Friendly.

 - Dirty Coward: The only reason Terry lost the fight with Friendly was because Friendly called his guards to help him pry Terry off.
+The dockworkers, witnessing this, lose all respect and fear of Friendly.

 - Fallen-on-Hard-Times Job: The very problem that inspires Terry to say "I Coulda Been a Contender".